memcallen/EveMarketTool/docs/README.md

 ## Generic Table Filters

  - Generic Table implements a generic table with coloring
- - In order for coloring to work, you must specify one of the following filters:
+ - Currently implemented filters:
    - Maximum_Price
      - In ISK
    - Minimum_Margin
      - In decimal percent (0.5, 0.15, etc)
- - Other filters:
    - Invalid_Color
      - By default, Generic Table uses red highlight as the invalid color
      - Allows you to change the highlight color
        - Can be any lowercase plaintext color (red, blue, green, etc)
-         - Uses reflection to get colors from Java's Color class (if it's a constant, you can use it)
+         - Uses Java reflection to get colors from Java's Color class (if it's a constant, you can use it)

 # LUA API